 Can I insure my camera and gear as a professional photographer?

-If you use your camera professionally, insuring your camera with renters and homeowners insurance is a whole different ball game.
+If you use your it professionally, insuring your camera with renters and homeowners insurance is a whole different ball game.

 So if someone breaks into your home and steals your $3,000 professional camera, your insurer can pay you back $2,500 (minus your deductible).
 But if someone snatches it while you’re taking professional shots of street art, your insurer can only pay you back $1,500, minus your deductible.

-Take note that the camera you use professionally will only be covered for ‘named perils,’ including theft, windstorm, fire, vandalism, etc. – you can’t get Extra Coverage for your camera or gear if it’s used for business purposes.
+Take note that the camera you use professionally will only be covered for ‘named perils,’ including theft, windstorm, fire, vandalism, etc. – you can’t get Extra Coverage if it’s used for business purposes.

 If you need more robust coverage for your professional camera, you may want to look into a business owners policy, which is a commercial policy for small and freelance business owners.
 That type of policy is better suited for business property.

-Lemonader Brannon N. from San Francisco uses his camera professionally only from time-to-time, so a Lemonade policy was a good fit to insure his camera:
+Lemonader Brannon N. from San Francisco uses his camera professionally only from time-to-time, so a Lemonade policy was a good fit to insure it:

 “I use my camera primarily to document my travels in videos and still, but once a month I shoot portraits, random stock images, and create short videos for clients who are interested in my style.”